-During the reporting period, meetings of the Information Security Committee were held within the framework of the IT Council, at which recommendations were developed on issues of ensuring information security in Portfolio Companies.
+to develop recommendations for the the construction and development of a unified information security system organization of interaction with state meetings of the Information Security Committee were held within the framework of the IT Council, at which recommendations were developed on issues of ensuring information security in Portfolio Companies.
 The strategies of information security of Portfolio Companies and projects to improve the level of security information are also considered.